Fear of failure (atychiphobia)

 Contact us

 Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
 If you have any questions at all, you can always contact us.
 We cannot stress enough that we are always there for you, whether you sign up for treatment in our clinic or not.

 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
 (GMT +1) via phone number: +31 (0)85 02 01 222.

-Your call will be forwarded after business hours, on weekdays after 6:00 p.m. and on the weekends.
-Please note that it might take longer than usual to answer your call.
+Your call will be forwarded after business hours (weekdays after 6:00 p.m. and on weekends).
+Please note that answering your call during these hours might take longer than usual.
 If we cannot reply to the call right away, please leave a message, and we will call you back as soon as possible.
 You can also fill out our contact form.

 Register for an intake interview